 The vulnerability as described in ISO/IEC 24772-1 subclause 6.20 is mitigated by SPARK.

 SPARK permits local scope, and names within nested scopes, including declarative items in for loops.
-Local names can hide identical names declared in an outer scope.
+Local names can hide identical names declared in an outer scope if the two objects have the same or compatible type.
 As such it is susceptible to the vulnerability described in ISO/IEC 24772-1 subclause 6.20.
 For subprograms and other overloaded entities, the problem is reduced by the fact that potential hiding also takes the signatures of the entities into account.
-Entities with different signatures therefore, do not hide each other.
+Entities with different signatures do not hide each other.

 Name collisions with keywords cannot happen in SPARK since keywords are reserved.